 Clairol Natural Instincts ($6.99; target.com)

-This box color has been a favorite for years, and it's no surprise, as the ammonia-free formula leaves hair shiny and healthy, without the look of over-deposited color.
-The line has a wide array of shades, so matching your shade shouldn't be difficult.
+This box color has been a favorite for years, and it’s no surprise, as the ammonia-free formula leaves hair shiny and healthy, without the look of over-deposited color.
+The line has a wide array of shades, so matching your hair color shouldn’t be difficult.

-If you're just bored of your look and want a drastic, colorful change, but not one that's going to stick around forever, Angarita says, "then a gloss, semigloss or semipermanent is recommended."
+If you’re just bored with your look and want a drastic, colorful change, but not one that’s going to stick around forever, Angarita says, “then a gloss, semigloss or semipermanent is recommended.”

 Good Dye Young Semi-Permanent Hair Color ($18; sephora.com)